prernaw6/android-sdk-samples/readme.md

 ##002_basic_with_local_dependency sample

 A reference for a local reference of the aar reference of the SDK.
 It used the module **003_local_dependency** which statically declares the aar as an artifact.
-This sample follows the
+This sample follows a sample by Google.

 This is not recommended, since you need to **manually** add the sdk dependencies as well.
 Currently we depend on **com.loopj.android:android-async-http**.